GaijinEntertainment/GaijinApplicationPlatform/docs/central/application-schema.md

 title: Roles and permissions
 ---

 The page allows you to manage roles and permissions within the application (i.e. changing application schema).
 A permission is an atomic unit of access to an application.
-A role is a set of permissions that are assigned to a user and define his access rights within the application.
+Whereas a role is a set of permissions that are assigned to a user and define his access rights within the application.

 ## Application schema